VOLTAIC DAILY IMPROVEMENT

 ⬩ For players aspiring to get Astra or higher.

-One of the main goals of this method was to intentionally make hard playlists to boost your progress.
-This is because I firmly believe that frustration is key for your improvement because it is the way to signal your brain that something is not working as intended and that it needs to change in order to overcome the tasks that are currently too difficult.
+One of the main goals of this method was to intentionally make _hard_ playlists to boost your progress.
+This is because I firmly believe that frustration is key for your improvement because it is the way to signal your brain that _something_ is not working as intended and that it needs to change in order to overcome the tasks that are currently too difficult.
 So I urge you to not give up and push through if you are having a hard time getting “good” scores.
-The important thing is that you understand what you are doing wrong and consciously try to correct your technique so that after a good night\'s sleep your brain has a lot of errors to learn from and improve as fast as possible.
+The important thing is that you understand what you are doing wrong and consciously try to correct your technique so that after a good night's sleep 4 your brain has a lot of errors to learn from and improve as fast as possible.
 You can learn more about this here.

 With this being said, there is such a thing as _too hard_ for you, which usually comes when the difficulty of the scenario is so high for your current skill level that you are completely lost and incapable of understanding what it is you are doing wrong; to put it simply, you know that _something_ (or many things) is wrong, but you don’t know what that _something_ is or how to fix it.
 This can result in you learning bad habits that would be hard to get rid off later in your aim journey.